0ranki/enervent-ctrl/README.md

 in the `homeassistant` folder, intended to be simple to copy-paste into Home Assistant's `configuration.yaml` with minimal necessary modifications.
 These include sensor configurations, helpers and automations for button functions and a ready made basic dashboard.
+No custom components are necessary.

 ![image](https://user-images.githubusercontent.com/50285623/228834067-503f9820-292c-4614-9316-6cec683e89ef.png)

 The daemon is designed to run on a Linux host